-Overland English Language Support (LLS) Frogram Course Name Grade Level Credit Course Length Registration Prerequisite Course Description Newcomer English Language Support-1 9-12 1 unit 1 year Teacher Signature Required None The ELS Intake class is for monolinguals and those who may have had interrupted schooling in their home country.
-The students will be taught English listening, speaking, reading readiness, and writing skills through appropriate ELS strategies: total physical response, cooperative learning, paired and individual activities, etc. Students are introduced to the vocabulary necessary to be successful in ELS Biology, Government and US History Newcomer English Language Support-2 9-12 1 unit 1 year Teacher Signature Required Instructor Approval In this course, students are introduced to basic reading and writing skills.
-The class is designed to allow for remediation of individual reading and writing problems.
-This focus is on literacy skills needed to be successful in mainstream English classes.
-ELS Co-Taught Biology 9-10 1 unit 1 year Teacher Signature Required Instructor Approval context.
+Course Name Grade Level Credit Course Length Registration Prerequisite Course Description Newcomer English Language Support 9-12 1 unit 1 year Teacher Signature Required Instructor Approval This class is intended for multilingual learners (MLs) who are new (within a year) to the United States and who are at the Entering(level 1) or Emerging (level 2) stages of English language proficiency based on the W-APT and a supporting body-of-evidence.
+This class provides explicit English language instruction that will support MLs in communicating information, ideas, and concepts for academic success in the content areas of social & instructional language, the language of language arts, the language of mathematics, the language of science, and the language of social studies.
+ELS Co-Taught Biology 9-10 1 unit 1 year Teacher Signature Required Instructor Approval Students learn about organisms from a behavioral, ecological, genetic and evolutionary context.
 Students will explore how living systems interact with other organisms and their environment, analyze relationships between structure and function in living systems, analyze how organisms grow, develop and differentiate during their lifetimes, and use genetics to explain the biodiversity and the relatedness of all organisms.
 Units of study include: ecology, chemistry of life, cellular structure and function, genetics, and evolution.
 Laboratory activities reinforce concepts and principles presented.
 An ELS teacher will be in class to lend support to students whose native language is other than English.
 ELS Co-Taught Chemistry 10-11 1 unit 1 year Teacher Signature Required Instructor Approval This course provides the opportunity to develop knowledge and understanding about the relationships between the structure and properties of matter, and the interaction of mass and energy.
 Units of study include: matter and its changes, atomic structure, chemical composition, nomenclature, reactions, stoichiometry, gas laws, periodicity, bonding, molar geometry, and thermochemistry.
 Laboratory activities reinforce concepts and principles presented in this course.
 This class teaches students fundamental chemical concepts and an understanding of the connection to the world around them.
 This curriculum incorporates technical reading and writing skills in alignment with the Colorado State Standards.
 An ELS teacher will be in class to lend support to students whose native language is other than English.
 ELS Co-Taught U.S. History 11-12 1 unit 1 year Teacher Signature Required Instructor Approval This course is designed to explore America's historical development from the Reconstruction Era to the present day.
 Students will acquire a sense of chronology, identify causes and effects, recognize the events, individuals, and philosophies that helped shape our contemporary society, and use historical inquiry to evaluate prominent episodes in U.S. history.
 Some major topics include social and ethnic development, Industrialization, the World Wars, the Depression, the Cold War Era, the Vietnam Era, the 1960's and 70's, and the developments of the 1980's and early 1990's.
 This course meets U.S. History requirement.
 An ELS teacher will be in class to lend support to students whose native language is other than English.